AMSUCF/Critical-Making-Syllabus/exercises/four_hypertext.md

 This week, you can choose how to approach building your project depending on your experience with Twine and other web programming.
 I've provided a starter file that also serves as a tutorial: to get started with that file, follow these steps:

 1. **[Download Twine 2.](https://twinery.org/)** Follow the installation directions for your operating system, and make sure the application runs - you'll need administrative permissions and may need to agree to override security settings depending on your system.
-2. **[Download the Tutorial.](twineworkshop.html)** Save the file somewhere you can locate it on your computer, and open Twine 2.
+2. **[View the Tutorial Sample.](/exercises/materials/TwineDemo.html)** To view the source  code for help following along in the demo video, save the file somewhere you can locate it on your computer, and open Twine 2.
 From the righthand menu, select "Import from file," and navigate to the .html file you downloaded.
-3. **Explore the Tutorial.** Load the tutorial in your web browser and follow the steps while referring back to the Twine file to see the original source.
-Try modifying the file directly to get started, or if you are more experienced with Twine, consider using one of the additional resources noted below.
-Consider building your first Twine by modifying the tutorial as suggested throughout.
+3. **Build on the Tutorial.** Watch the video if you haven't already, and work through the steps on your own.
+Try modifying the file you create and make simple changes at first: focus on passages, links, and text design (font color, style, etc.) as your communication building blocks this week.

 Don't forget to save and test frequently as you work!